 What you'll learn in this expert session

 In Australia, as in the rest of the developed world, we face a chronic oversupply of unhealthy and addictive food.
 This has become so ubiquitous that even some medical training has become skewed to view ill-health from dietary causes as normal.
-Prof Bruce Neal relates how we arrived at this situation, and the opportunities to change it.
+Prof Bruce Neal explains how we arrived at this situation, and the opportunities to change it.

 Learning Objectives: